-When you’re looking to increase conversion rates and traffic, as most F&B brands often are, factoring in local SEO is key.
+When you’re looking to increase conversion rates and traffic, as most F&B brands are, factoring in local SEO is key.

-As we’ve mentioned before, local SEO uses regional factors to rank higher in search results to better target local audiences.
+Local SEO uses regional factors to rank higher in search results to better target local audiences.
 Not only does this help when searchers are using location-based queries, but it also targets more bottom-funnel consumers.